 This section of the trail continues through Harriman State Park.
 The Long Path crosses many woods roads and other trails within the park, making possible various loop hikes.
 The trail traverses hemlock forests and rhododendron groves, and passes by large swamps.
-After these, the trail climbs and follows along the long, linear ridge of Stockbridge Mountain.
+It then climbs and follows along the long, linear ridge of Stockbridge Mountain.
 Upon descending from the mountain, the trail passes another swamp before reaching US Route 6.

-To reach the beginning of the section from the New York State Thruway, take Exit 15, Suffern.
+To reach the beginning of the section from the New York State Thruway, take Exit 15 (Suffern).
 Continue north on NY Route 17 to Sloatsburg.
 Just north of the village, turn right onto Seven Lakes Drive.
-This section starts at the fishing access parking lot off of Seven Lakes Drive at Lake Skannatati, about 0.75 miles north of Kanawauke Circle.
-From the Palisades Interstate Parkway, take Exit 15, go west on Gate Hill Road and Rockland County Route 106 to Kanawauke Circle, and then go north for 0.75 miles on Seven Lakes Drive.
+This section starts at the fishing access parking lot off of Seven Lakes Drive at Lake Skannatati, about 0.75 mile north of Kanawauke Circle.
+From the Palisades Interstate Parkway, take Exit 15, go west on Gate Hill Road and Rockland County Route 106 to Kanawauke Circle, and then go north for 0.75 mile on Seven Lakes Drive.

 0.00 Lake Skannatati parking area.
 (41.241979°, -74.102427°)

 5.75 Tiorati Circle picnic area, about 0.5 mile east of the Long Path crossing of Arden Valley Road (fee charged seasonally).
 (41.275190°, -74.089036°)

 10.15 Parking area off Route 6.
 (41.315976°, -74.050148°)

 4.45 Cohasset Shelter.